gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-When processing the payload of the DTLS chunk (i.e. the `DTLSCiphertext`), the Restart flag in addition to the `unified_hdr` is used to find the keys for processing the `encrypted_record`.
+When processing the payload of the DTLS chunk (i.e. the `DTLSCiphertext`), the Restart flag in addition to the `unified_hdr` is used to find the keys for processing the `encrypted_record` following DTLS 1.3 {{RFC9147}}.

 After the `encrypted_record` has been verified and decrypted, the corresponding chunks (the `DTLSInnerPlaintext.content`) are processed as defined in the corresponding specifications.

-When the Chunk Protection Operator will experience a non-critical error, it MUST NOT abort the association.
+If the Chunk Protection Operator experience a non-critical error, it MUST NOT abort the association.

 ## Termination of a Protected Association {#termination-procedure}